kaist-silab/bootgen/README.md

 # BootGen

-Official code for BootGen: "Bootstrapped Training of Score Conditioned Generator for Offline Biological Design"
+Official code for BootGen: "Bootstrapped Training of Score-Conditioned Generator for Offline Design of Biological Sequences".